okezieobi/okezieobi/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Currently working as a full-time backend Node.js developer, also I sometimes tinker with at least one pinned repo below.
+- 🔭 Currently working as a full-time backend Node.js engineering lead, also I sometimes tinker with at least one pinned repo below.
 - :file_folder: Documenting my professional journey as a software developer at https://medium.com/@obiedereokezie
 - 🌱 Learning at my own pace via available learning programs of several developer communities I belong to.
 - 👯 Looking to collaborate on projects using HTML, CSS, Javascript, ReactJS, ExpressJS, MongoDB, PostgreSQL